turf00/metrics-webapp/README.md

 This section contains some information on design considerations.

+### General

 + Maven was used over Gradle as I have more experience with Maven.
 Although for any new projects I would prefer to use Gradle.
 + I was forced to use Junit 4 rather than Junit 5 as code coverage did not appear to work correctly with Jacoco and Junit 5.
 + I used Spring Boot and Spring Web MVC for implementing the APIs that we are going to capture metrics on.
 + Mustache was used as a simple templating language for the very basic UI pages to fetch metrics.
++ I created some RESTful endpoints rather than pages as I am more familiar with that.
+Most Web UI experience I have is with React and JS.

+### Metric Capture

+I created three methods of capturing the metrics:

++ Filter ()

 + In order to remove the need for shared state when possible and to avoid delaying the response back to the client for metric capture overhead, the

 ## Test APIs